manforowicz/Magnetorquer-Calc/README.md

 # Magnetorquer-Calc
 Calculates torque-maximizing properties of a magnetorquer given specific constraints.
+Work in progress.